FortinetCloudCSE/k8s-202-workshop/content/01IntroductionFortiWeb/Task3_Installtion_setup.md

 ```

-### create NIC2 secondary ip and associate with public ip
+### create secondary ip and associate with public ip

-This is to create an IP for use it as VIP on fortiweb and associate with a public ip for external access when run fortiweb with twoarms mode.
+This is to create an IP for use it as VIP on fortiweb and associate with a public ip for external access,  when run fortiweb with twoarms mode the secondary ip is on NIC2 , when in onearm mode, the secondary ip is on NIC1.

 ```bash